 The first and second semesters of coursework are described as preliminary to admission for all students.
 During this time students demonstrate articulation of career goals, good health, emotional stability, a professional attitude, competency in oral and written communication and a steadily increasing index, if needed.
-All students must provide evidence of a passing score on the Academic Literacy Skills Test (ALST) by the end of second semester of education coursework.
-Any student who does not achieve a passing score on the ALST by the beginning of the third semester of education coursework, may be granted an additional semester to meet this criterion; however, the department may require the student to report for tutoring at the Academic Resource Center.
+Any student whose written communication is deemed unsatisfactory will be required to attend tutoring sessions in the Academic Resource Center.